canonical/pebble/README.md

         # elapses.
 Must not be zero.
 Default is "10s".
         period: <duration>

-        # (Optional) If this time elapses before each check has finished, it
+        # (Optional) If this time elapses before a single check operation has
-        # is cancelled and considered to have failed.
-Must not be less than
+        # finished, it is cancelled and considered an error.
+Must not be less
-        # the period, and must not be zero.
+        # than the period, and must not be zero.
 Default is "3s".
         timeout: <duration>

         # (Optional) Number of times in a row the check must error to be